Meet the Career Center

 Email: [email protected]

-Erik Turkman is a Senior Career Counselor.
+Erik Turkman is an Associate Director of Career Counseling.
 Before joining GW Law, he practiced in federal and private settings, including with estate planning and administration and Social Security Disability law.
 He also has a keen interest in copyright law and clerked in the Office of the Register at the U.S. Copyright Office and in the Office of General Counsel at the Library of Congress while in law school.

 Erik is a later-in-life lawyer.
 Prior to turning to turning to law, Erik taught rhetoric, research skills, and academic and professional writing at the university level, including at the University of Maryland, Johns Hopkins University, and Stanford University.
 He delights in assisting others with developing clear, compelling, and correct writing and speaking skills.
 In addition, Erik is a musician and plays the upright and electric basses, performing throughout the DC region in orchestral, jazz, Brazilian music, musical theater, and other musical settings.
 Erik earned his J.D. at The Catholic University of America’s Columbus School of Law, with a concentration in Intellectual Property Law and a Certificate of Studies in Jurisprudence.
 He holds an M.F.A. in English/Creative Writing from the University of Alabama and a B.A. in Music from the University of Rochester/Eastman School of Music.